acaylor/ajs-blog/content/posts/homelab-wildcard-cert.md

 ## Next steps

 Now you have a SSL/TLS certificate that you can use with web servers like Apache and nginx.
 For some basic examples with nginx proxies, check out a [previous post][5].

+_Update 2025-10-16: This has been running on my system for over two years since the original post._

  [1]: https://www.cloudflare.com/learning/dns/what-is-dns/
  [2]: https://www.cloudflare.com/learning/ssl/what-is-https/